310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 [^8]: Chiaki has mentioned this before in <a href="/submarine/ruthless_battlefield/#Chapter-8" target="_blank">Submarine, Ruthless Battlefield 8</a>.
 [^9]: Referring to 2wink’s Climax Event, <a href="https://twilightmalachite.tumblr.com/2x2" target="_blank">2x2</a>.
 Wiki link <a href="https://ensemble-stars.fandom.com/wiki/2%C3%972" target="_blank">here</a>.
 [^10]: Midori literally says “mascot character” in Japanese here.
 This is a different term from Midori’s favorite type of mascots, known as <em>yuruchara</em> (which are known to have odd but cute designs, unlike the typical mascot characters).
-[^11]: Ani-sama, lit.
+[^11]: Nii-sama, lit.
 “Older brother” with “sama”, a polite honorific used for names.
 [^12]: Mizusaba uses the 吾 (wa~) first-person pronoun to refer to himself.
 It’s a slightly old-fashioned, formal pronoun to refer to oneself.
 [^13]: Mizusaba has no character model in the story.
 Since his name originates from a shark, I’ve decided to use a shark icon for the translation, so that he’s identifiable.
 The icon used is <a href="https://iconduck.com/icons/114306/sharktale" target="_blank">this</a>.
 [^14]: The whale shark is extremely large, see <a href="https://en.wikipedia.org/wiki/Whale_shark" target="_blank">here</a>.